pblop/hass-smartbox/README.md

 You will need the following items of information:
 * The API name for your heater vendor.
 This is visible in the 'API Host' entry in the 'Version' menu item in the mobile app/web app.
-If the API Host is `api-foo.xxxx`, use `foo` as the value for this setting.
+If the host name is of the form `api-foo.xxxx` or `api.xxxx` use the values `api-foo` or `api` respectively.
 * Your username and password used for the mobile app/web app.
 * Your smartbox device ID, which is shows as the 'Device ID Code' under My Devices in the Home section of the mobile app/web app.